 Dartford Borough Council is committed to meeting its statutory and moral duties to safeguard and promote the welfare of children and adults at risk who come into contact with its services and activities.

-The Council has a Safeguarding Policy which sets out the procedures that will be followed when there are concerns or allegations of abuse towards a child or adult at risk.
+The Council has a Safeguarding Policy PDF, 725.79 KB which sets out the procedures that will be followed when there are concerns or allegations of abuse or neglect towards a child or adult at risk.
+Safeguarding Guidelines for External Providers PDF, 367.82 KB set out how external providers contracted to the Council should have due regard to safeguarding children and adults at risk.

 Safeguarding is everyone's responsibility